Copy and paste the below script into your own website or blog to embed this book.

 Because, as it turns out, saving a life doesn’t always guarantee a happy ending.

-As Kerry, Tim, and Joel discover what it means to love, to forgive, and to find your calling, this sweeping novel shows us that there is more than one way to save a life—and more than one path to finding meaning in your own.
+As Kerry, Tim, and Joel discover what it means to love, to forgive, and to find your calling, How to Save a Life shows us that there is more than one way to save a life—and more than one path to finding meaning in your own.

 Under the Cover